 Unfortunately, there are no injections or medications which can cure this.
 This is a structural problem, and will require an operation to close the abnormal communication with the abdominal cavity.

-Can this not be done laparoscopically?
+Can a groin hernia not be repaired laparoscopically?

 Of course!
 I have done quite a few of these laparoscopically.
 Current recommendations for the laparoscopic approach are:

-- Any child who already has hernia.
+- Any child who already has a groin hernia on both sides when first seen.

-- All female children
+- All female children with hernia on one side.

-- All boys who are less than two years of age
+- All boys who are less than two years of age with hernia on one side.

 During surgery for the hernia-hydrocele complex, we close the abnormal communication with the abdominal cavity after putting back any of the abdominal contents back in their proper place.
 Rarely if we find that the hole has become enlarged then we may narrow the hole.
 Unlike adults, children almost never require a mesh during hernia repair.